 Doing it outside is especially beneficial, and try it barefoot (but avoid the cold)!
 The natural ground variably stimulates the complex foot bones and encourages healthy feet.

-I practiced tai chi and qigong with great teachers, including Tim Regan, of Water Wheel Tai Chi and Christopher Kiely, L.Ac.
+I practice tai chi and qigong with great teachers, including Tim Regan, of Water Wheel Tai Chi and Christopher Kiely, L.Ac.
 This form of exercise has opened my eyes to the benefits of energy work, in the body and mind.

 As we age, Tim has said, we become very efficient at using the least amount of muscles to do the most amount of work.
 This leads to certain muscle groups becoming overly tense, while others become flaccid.
 This creates an unbalanced pull on our muscles, tendons, ligaments, and bones.

 Qigong exercises are slow and subtle.
 Practitioners discover where they are tense and stiff, and where they are weak, in a gentle and unfolding way.
 Practice is refreshing.
 It’s like resetting your physical and mental energy clock.
 Deepening practice involves working with the breath.
 Breathing can access your energy in a deep way.
 Profound change in your health, and your life, can begin from here.